Archive for the 'history' Category

 “Christopher Columbus had a belief that God intended him to sail the Atlantic Ocean in order to spread Christianity.
 He said his prayers several times daily.
 Columbus wrote what he called a Book of Prophecies, which is a compilation of passages Columbus selected from the Bible which he believed were pertinent to his mission of discovery.
 Columbus’s own writings prove that he believed that God revealed His plan for the world in the Bible, the infallible Word of God.
 Columbus believed that he was obeying the mission God staked out for his life when he set sail west across the Atlantic Ocean.“ Phyllis Schlafly Radio Script, October 14, 2002

-Washington Irving writes of Christopher Columbus: “ Whenever he made any great discovery, he celebrated it by solemn thanks to God.
+Washington Irving wrote of Christopher Columbus: “ Whenever he made any great discovery, he celebrated it by solemn thanks to God.
 The voice of prayer and melody of praise rose from his ships when they first beheld the New World, and his first action on landing was to prostrate himself upon the earth and return thanksgivings.”

 Activities: